- Division of Institutional Diversity

 - Jovette Dew, PhD—Assistant Vice President for Institutional Diversity and Director, Diversity Academic Support and TRIO Department

 OSU Diversity Statement

-The Division of Institutional Diversity focuses on the development of a more inclusive community of learners and leaders while striving to address all of the complexities that emerge.
+The Division of Institutional Diversity focuses on the development of a more inclusive community of learners and leaders while striving to address the complexities that emerge.
 We value all voices in our community.
-We will serve every member of the OSU family.
-Our goal is to maintain campus communities throughout the University system that are socially, culturally, and globally competent.
+We strive to serve every member of the OSU family.
+Our goal is to maintain campus communities throughout the University system that are socially, culturally and globally competent.